rocky-linux/documentation/docs/books/incus_server/09-snapshot_server.md

 What this is saying is, do a snapshot of the container name every day at 8:50 PM.

-To apply this to our rockylinux-test-9 container:
+To apply this to your rockylinux-test-9 container:

 ```bash
 incus config set rockylinux-test-9 snapshots.schedule "50 20 * * *"
 ```

-You also want to set up the name of the snapshot to be meaningful by our date.
-Incus uses UTC everywhere, so our best bet to keep track of things, is to set the snapshot name with a date and time stamp that is in a more understandable format:
+You also want to set up the name of the snapshot to be meaningful by your date.
+Incus uses UTC everywhere, so your best bet to keep track of things, is to set the snapshot name with a date and time stamp that is in a more understandable format:

 ```bash
 incus config set rockylinux-test-9 snapshots.pattern "rockylinux-test-9{{ creation_date|date:'2006-01-02_15-04-05' }}"